ellie-commons/jorts/po/README.md

 * Then, type ```git add *```
 * Finally, ```git commit -m "Translated your app for <Language Name>" && git push```, follow the instructions in the terminal if need be, then type your github username and password.

 And that's it!
-You've successfully translated Notejot for your language!
+You've successfully translated Jort for your language!